 For example, Nieuwhof describes burnout after preaching to a crowd at North Point even though people were telling him he “hit it out of the park.”
 While I understand his point that burnout hits us even when we might be successful, I wonder about those who do not feel successful.
 I wonder about those who are serving God through difficult seasons and circumstances.
 I wonder about those who serve small congregations faithfully, but may not receive accolades, ever.

 In one place he quotes a friend saying, “If God wants to go deep, it’s because he wants to take you far.”
-I wondered “far” should be defined.
+I wondered how “far” should be defined.
 Some may define “far” in terms of quantifiable significance; big numbers, big ministry, big influence.
 Carey has gone far in terms of numbers and influence.
 How does far-ness relate to those who feel like they have gone deep with God, yet God has not taken them far?
 Are they fooling themselves?
-Have they really not gone as deep with God as they believe because, after all, they are serving small congregations, few read their blog, or their business isn’t as influential as they would like?
+Have they really not gone as deep with God as they believe because, after all, they are serving small congregations, few read their blogs, or their businesses aren’t as influential as they would like?
 Would disappointment take hold of them?

 Carey alludes to the tendency of wanting what others have even though in our head we know it will lead to devastation.
 Some may read of Carey’s experience and read past the pain accompanying it, thinking, “Wow.
 Speaking at North Point Church, having hundreds of thousands read my blog, having the largest church in my denomination would be great!”
 Perhaps a section on “jealousy” and “envy” would have been helpful.
 I would have also loved to see him address disillusionment and the disappointment that settles in when reality doesn’t match expectations.

-While there may be more than seven challenges knock leaders off course, if the reader takes to heart Carey’s message, they should be able to rest in God’s presence no matter what their circumstances may be.
+While there may be more than seven challenges which knock leaders off course, if the reader takes to heart Carey’s message, they should be able to rest in God’s presence no matter what their circumstances may be.
 I’m thankful that Carey uses his platform to warn leaders of the subtle and deceptive thoughts that lodge in a leader’s soul.
 Carey gives leaders a head’s up so they won’t be blindsided.
 If the reader allows his message deeper access to his or her soul, other challenges, not addressed, can be seen and addressed as well.

 While Nieuwhof mostly addresses pastors and leaders, I feel many who do not fall into those two categories also experience these seven challenges.
 They are the “epidemic of our age” as we seek to be validated in whatever capacity we find ourselves.
 I encourage anyone, leader or not, to take the time to read Nieuwhof’s book and discuss it with others.
 It will help you to recognize the warning signs before your life spins out of control.